 History: It is said long ago, the native Sinhalese of Ceylon (now Sri Lanka) observed that elephants, renowned for their longevity, loved eating the round-lobed leaves of gotu kola (Castleman, 2001).
 Thus, the herb gained a reputation as a longevity promoter, a Sinhalese proverb said, ‘Two leaves a day keeps old age away’.
 Gotu kola features in the Sushruta Samhita, an ancient Ayruvedic text (Gohil et al., 2010).
 The herb is also used by the people of Java and other Indonesian islands.
 Ayruvedic herbalists initially used gotu kola in a similar way to the Chinese who used it to promote longevity, mental agility, and to treat age associated decline (Castleman, 2001).
 Later they used it as an external and internal treatment for leprosy and other skin conditions.
 Philippine herbalists used it to treat wounds and gonorrhoea, while the Chinese used it to treat fever and colds.
 The Eclectics in America were aware of gotu kola in the 19th century as a treatment for leprosy, as in one report they stated, ‘In 1852, Dr. Boileau of India, experimented with (gota kolu)…. and recovered’.
 The Eclectics saw gotu kola as safe when used externally, but considered it a poison internally.
 However, after World War II, it was sold in America as an herbal tea called Fo-Ti-Tieng which was promoted to boost longevity as the ancient Sinhalese believed.
 Legend has it a man named Li Ching Yun, an ancient Chinese herbalist, used gotu kola regularly and lived for 256 years.

-Current applications: Gotu kola can be used for cognitive problems, recovering from head trauma, anxiety, and mental fatigue (Winston, 2007).
+Current applications: Gotu kola is a calming nootropic with quite diverse medicinal properties and is a candidate for a adaptogen.
+It can be used for cognitive problems, recovering from head trauma, anxiety, and mental fatigue (Winston, 2007).
 It also has a role in treating inflammatory disorders such as rheumatoid arthritis and psoriasis in people whose skin and connective tissue is red, sore, and inflamed.
-Maria Groves describes the activity of gotu kola as subtle, and it can be combined with other adaptogens like holy basil for faster results (Groves, 2014).
+Maria Groves describes the activity of gotu kola as subtle, and it can be combined with adaptogens like holy basil for faster results (Groves, 2014).
 She also lists it is a herb that can play a role in reducing nerve pain alongside other nervines like bacopa, ginkgo, ashwagandha, and holy basil.
 Gotu kola may have a role in treating interstitial cystitis.
-It is a versatile tonic herb and often subtle in it’s action that is easily overlooked in importance.
 Intake of gotu kola long term as a tonic may enhance memory, protect the brain, and likely has many other health benefits.

 Science: Gotu kola is known to be rich in various alkaloids, glycosides, phenolic compounds, flavonoids, triterpenoids, and saponins (Chippada et al., 2011).
 There has been a lot of preliminary studies using various cellular and animal models of this herb.
 These studies have shown gotu kola to have neuroprotective and anti-oxidant properties, supporting its role in treating human cognitive disorders (Kumar and Gupta, 2003).
 It also displays anti-inflammatory properties in some conditions (George et al., 2009; Punturee et al., 2005), while immune stimulating activity in other conditions (Mali et al., 2008; Jayathirtha et al., 2004).
 Additionally, using both ex vivo and in vivo models it has been shown ethanolic extracts of gotu kola have neuroregerative abilities and increased the repair of damaged axons (Soumyanath et al. 2005).
 One study found gotu kola could normalise the levels of acetylcholine and acetylcholinesterase in the brains of rats with epilepsy (Visweswari et al., 2010).